LLNL/magpie/README.md

    install them into their NFS home directories.

    These paths will be specified in job submission scripts.

+   Some projects may need patches applied.
+You can find patches in Magpie's 'patches' directory.
+Most patches are only needed against scripts within the projects, but on occassion a recompilation of the source may also be necessary.

 2) A passwordless remote shell execution mechanism must be available for scripts to launch big data daemons (Hadoop Datanodes, Hbase